Skip to main content

 We offer a dedicated induction programme for all new Student Representatives which will include:

-Introduction to Volunteering with the Association, which includes a suite of core training:
+Introduction to Volunteering with Open SU, which includes a suite of core training:

 • GDPR (keeping personal data secure)